 Important: Never use human toothpaste on your pets.
 Many brands contain ingredients that are unhealthy for pets, such as:

-Fluoride (causes vomiting and nausea)
+- Fluoride (causes vomiting and nausea)

-Hydrogen peroxide (causes vomiting and nausea)
+- Hydrogen peroxide (causes vomiting and nausea)

-Xylitol (toxic for dogs and cats)
+- Xylitol (toxic for dogs and cats)

 Get regular checkups with a professionalJust like people, pets should get a dental checkup one to two times a year.
 Your vet can perform an oral exam of overall tooth and gum health and do a more thorough cleaning than you can at home.
 Regular exams and professional cleanings help to prevent plaque and tartar build-up that can lead to serious gum disease, bone destruction and tooth loss.

-Average cost of a routine cleaning: $382**
+- Average cost of a routine cleaning: $382**

-Average cost of pet dental disease surgery: $1,037 dog / $986 cat**
+- Average cost of pet dental disease surgery: $1,037 dog / $986 cat**